-There are plenty of awesome things to do in Roanoke, as it’s the largest city in the southwestern Virginia.
+There are plenty of awesome things to do in Roanoke, as it’s the largest city in southwestern Virginia.
 We have been fortunate enough to visit this former railroad town and have become quite fond of it.
 Roanoke has plenty of charm but is emerging as a must-see part of the Southern United States.
 But what exactly should a person do when visiting Star City?
 That’s why we created this jam-packed Roanoke travel guide that will cover it from the center of the city to its outskirts, with a few of our favorites scattered throughout.

 Roanoke Travel Guide